 We are committed to doing everything we can to reduce the pay gap.
-This includes efforts to increase the overall percentage of females within the organisation.
-The results of this are already being seen in the lower quartiles and we are confident that this will improve as these employees progress in their careers and have a positive impact on the gender pay gap.
-This is evidenced in the increase in the proportion of females in the lower quartile from 27% in 2022 to 31% this year.
+This includes efforts to increase the overall percentage of women within the organisation.
+The results of this are being seen in the lower quartiles currently and we are confident that this will improve as these employees progress in their career and have a positive impact on the gender pay gap.

 We continue to strengthen relationships with local schools, colleges, and universities to help develop the confidence of students within STEM subjects (Science, Technology, Engineering and Maths) and to raise awareness of career opportunities available within the engineering sector, actively encouraging individuals of any gender to consider their futures within our sector.
 This includes local careers events and fairs.
 In addition, the Company continues to sponsor local STEM initiatives including being a Gold Sponsor of the annual Get Up to Speed Event (GUTS).
-This is a free event for students, teachers and parents, showcasing career opportunities in science, technology, engineering, and manufacturing.
-The Company also continues to drive initiatives with regional universities including scholarships and bursaries for female engineering students, as well as sponsoring 'Women in Engineering' events.
+This is a free event for students, teachers and parents showcasing career opportunities in science, technology, engineering, and manufacturing.
+The Company also continues to drive initiatives with regional universities including scholarships and bursaries for female engineering students and sponsoring 'Women in Engineering' events.
 There has also been a recruitment drive for engineering placement students, with female students making up three quarters of this year's intake.